PrabanjanJeyasankar/status-deck-server/README.md

 # Status Deck

-Status Deck is a  simple **API health monitoring platform** using FastAPI, Prisma, WebSockets, and Redis to track, alert, and display service statuses in real-time.
+Status Deck is a simple ****API health monitoring platform**** using FastAPI, Prisma, WebSockets, and Redis to track, alert, and display service statuses in real-time.

+---

 ## Local Development